GoogleCloudPlatform/datashare-toolkit/marketplace/README.md

 ## <a name="deploy_from_cli">Deploy Datashare from command line</a>
 This section outlines how to deploy Datashare from the command line.

 1. Make sure to complete the [prerequistes](https://github.com/GoogleCloudPlatform/datashare-toolkit/blob/master/marketplace/PREREQUISITES.md).

 2. Clone this repository and then cd into the folder below.
 ```
 cd datashare-toolkit/marketplace/releases
 ```

-3. Unzip the `datashare-marketplace-vm-solution-v0.7.2` file and cd into the unzipped folder.
+3. Unzip the `datashare-marketplace-vm-solution-v0.7.3` file and cd into the unzipped folder.
 ```
-unzip datashare-marketplace-vm-solution-v0.7.2.zip
+unzip datashare-marketplace-vm-solution-v0.7.3.zip

 cd vm-solution
 ```

-4. Update the `test_config.yaml` file and replace `YOUR_GCP_SERVICE_ACCOUNT` with the service account that you created in the prerequisites step.
+4. Update the `test_config.yaml` file and replace `gcp-financial-services@cloud-launcher-verifier-prd.iam.gserviceaccount.com` with the service account that you created in the prerequisites step.
+* `gceServiceAccount`
+* `input_oauthClientId`
+* `input_dataProducers`
+* `input_uiDomainName`
+* `input_apiDomainName`
+* `serviceAccounts`
+  * `- email`

 5. Execute the following commands.

 ```
 gcloud config set project YOUR_PROJECT